PTA-Context Sensitivity

 Each context consists of a list of call sites(call chain)

-At a method call, append the call site to the caller context as callee context.(essentially the abstraction of call stack)
+At a method call, append the call site to the caller context as callee context.(essentially the abstraction of call stack in dynamic execution)

 (CFA, aka Control Flow Analysis)